ikramhasib007/laravel-react-test-project/README.md

 - *Bootstrap 4* with customization
 - Multiple *Git* commit for tracking
 - I have completed Laravel and React.js part almost One and a half hours, which are not satisfying your requirement.
-- Redux part took some time from me.
+- *Redux* part took some time from me.
 I am not using Redux repository from Git which is they recommended.
 But I implemented a complete store for this test project with filtering, sorting, and sort between date which are not visualize but functionaly implementated.
-You may check the resource.
+You may check the resources.
 ```
 resources\assets\js
                    \actions